kiraitami/project-rpg/README.md

 Create your characters and store their informations, items, weapons, spells, skills, XP control, Dice Roll and more

-Also, it has a Tavenr page, a kind of RPG Character's social media where you can post, like and comment
+Also, it has a Tavern page, a kind of RPG Character's social media where you can post, like and comment

 ## Getting Started

 Download or clone the App

 Them, enjoy it with your friends!

-The App has a default Firebase Project associated to it For a better experience and control, I recommend you replace with your own Firebase Project And custom everything that you want
+The App has a default Firebase Project associated to it

+For a better experience and control, I recommend you replace with your own Firebase Project and custom everything that you want

 The App was made with MVP architeture